 Side-note: I am now convinced that an author's book does not have to have the backing of a traditional publisher to be a financial success.
 He or she can self-publish their own book with the same level of quality or better and succeed financially.
 This is because a large portion of the book's revenue is kept by the author, not the publisher.
 However there is a catch - the level of success enjoyed by the author depends largely on the sweat equity he or she is willing to bring forth.
 Read this guide to learn how to sell your Self-Published book offline

-- I wrote my first novel, Struggles of a Dreamer in 2009
+- I wrote my first inspirational novel, Struggles of a Dreamer in 2009

 - On October 2010, I established my publishing house - Tapestry House Publishing - to produce and market my novels

-- I sold my novel Struggles of a Dreamer door-2-door for 2.5 years.
-I knocked on over 27,000 doors
+- I sold my novel Struggles of a Dreamer door-to-door for nearly three years.
+I knocked on more than 27,000 doors

 - I have been featured/talked about in a variety of media outlets including: CBC’s George Stroumboulopoulos Tonight, Canada’s Smartest Person, and Our Toronto and more.
 See Media

-- I wrote and completed my second novel, Tunde: A Man of Lost Ambition in the months of March and April 2013
+- I wrote my second inspirational novel, Tunde: A Man of Lost Ambition in 2013

 - I became a bestselling novelist 2014

-- I am the recipient of the 2014 African Canadian Achievement Award of Excellence - Youth Achievement
+- I became the recipient of the 2014 African Canadian Achievement Award of Excellence for Youth Achievement

 - I was unsuccessful in printing the World's Largest Published Novel after multiple failed Kickstarter Crowdfunding campaigns in 2015.
 I will succeed in due time.